 Another way we can take inspiration from famous business card designs is to follow suit and include your company logo.
 Below is Twitter CEO Evan Williams’ business card.
-The design is very minimal, featuring important contact details on one side and the business’ logo (Larry the Bird) on the other.
+It's a very minimal, business card design featuring important contact information on one side and the business’ logo (Larry the Bird) on the other.
 The logo is what really stands out here, especially in the recognisable blue Twitter brand colour.
 If you’re struggling to design a memorable logo for your startup logo, check out this blog for some awesome tips!

 - Use an Inspiring Quote